S.J.D. Admission Requirements

 - Identification of a dissertation statement to be developed in the course of research and writing.
 The statement should not simply say you want to investigate a topic, study an area, or summarize a field.
 Rather, the dissertation statement requires a developed perspective that takes a particular approach or analyzes a specific theme in the desired topic of study.

 - List up to five Law School faculty members who the applicant believes would be suitable Faculty Advisors based on the applicant’s chosen field of study.

 - Dissertation proposals must be original and not previously used for other academic work and must meet the requirements of the WCL Honor Code.

 Applicants who are accepted into the SJD Program will be assigned a Faculty Advisor in the candidate’s field of study.
 Faculty Advisor determinations are made solely by the Law School Faculty and Administration.
 Applicants should not contact faculty members requesting that they serve as a faculty advisor.
 Instead, applicants may list up to five faculty members in their dissertation proposal.
 The Law School will take these lists into account when pairing admitted SJD candidates and Faculty Advisors but cannot guarantee that any of the listed faculty members ultimately will be appointed to serve as a candidate’s Faculty Advisor.

 - Test of English as a Foreign Language (TOEFL).
 A minimum TOEFL score of 100 iBt (250 for computer based test), with a minimum writing score of 24, is required for admission.
-The institution code for the S.J.D. application is 8188, and the department code is 03.

 - International English Language Testing System (IELTS).
 A minimum IELTS score of 7.0 is required for admission.